 - In the USA and Canada be careful in national parks as you will get arrested or fined for breaking the camping rules a lot more easily than you might expect….

-- In Romania the south is very different to the far easier north for finding safe wild camping spots
+- In Romania the south is very different to the north for finding safe wild camping spots – the wilder north is much easier

 - Avoid wild camping near cities if possible, plan stops and routes so you can be well clear of urban areas.